China's Gu Kailai gets suspended death sentence

 He was sacked as Chongqing boss in March and Gu was publicly accused of the murder in April, when Bo was suspended from the Politburo, a 25-member elite council that ranks below the Standing Committee.
 He has yet to be expelled from that council.

-Bo has not been seen in public since March, when he gave a combative defence of his policies and family at a news conference during China's annual parliament session.
+Bo has not been seen in public since March, when he gave a combative defense of his policies and family at a news conference during China's annual parliament session.

-Bo's ardent sympathisers remain convinced he is the victim of plotting by his enemies.
-Wang Zheng, a Beijing woman who has campaigned in his defence, said the government would face an uproar if it decided to prosecute him.
+Bo's ardent sympathizers remain convinced he is the victim of plotting by his enemies.
+Wang Zheng, a Beijing woman who has campaigned in his defense, said the government would face an uproar if it decided to prosecute him.

 "This is all about politics.
 It's got nothing to do with some sort of rule of law," said Wang, a former college teacher.